Zuehlke/software-engineering-corner/drafts/web_dev_tools.md

 The split view is helpful if we need to compare two files or want to see both of them at the same time.

 #### Tag wrapping
 Emmet is a set of plugins for text editors that allows for high-speed coding and editing in HTML, XML, XSLT, and other structured code formats via content assist.
 Emmet can save time and improve developer productivity by helping to type less and generate more code.
+For example, we can type "!" and press the enter key, and it will automatically generate the HTML snippet.
+Another possible use case is, that if we are working on a Navbar with a few Nav links inside it, a snippet of a Navbar can be generated automatically by using a few keystrokes.
+Whenever we write a valid tag, the Emmet abbreviation shows the preview of a code which is the final result in the editor.
+By using shorthand CSS properties, it would be easy to generate styles by using Emmet.
+Emmet comes in handy to write component snippets by just pressing a few keystrokes.
+Emmet provides an ES7 module system, React, Redux, GraphQL, and React-Native snippets.

 ## Sublime Text
 Another editor, the Sublime Text, is a good choice for beginners.
 It is an all-in-one text editor for code and markup.
 As key features, we can mention the easy switch between files and functions, the Javascript and Typescript support, the Python API, the cross-platform functionality, and many more.

-### Main features
+### Some interesting features
 #### Customizability
 Sublime Text can be fully customized via plugins.
 The integrated Package Manager allows us to find, install, upgrade, and remove plugins directly inside the editor, usually without restart.
 We can download packages from Github, Bitbucket, and PackageControl.io.
 PackageControl.io is Sublime's repository, where the community behind the code editor publishes loads of plugins to enhance its capabilities.
 There are more than 3800 packages available.
+Let me list a few that can enhance productivity without the need for completeness.
+SideBarEnhancements, ColorPicker, BracketHighlihter, Terminal, PackageControl, Emmet, SublimeLinter, and AutoFileName are the most popular ones according to Google.

+#### Screens and panels
+Sublime Text can display text files in different ways.
+First, we can have several files ordered in tabs like in a browser window.
+That's the standard way.
+More than that, we can display up to four files at once in the form of a grid.
+Plus Sublime Text comes with other layout options like columns and rows as well as fullscreen and distraction-free editing modes.

 #### Power and stability
 Sublime is lightweight, starts fast, and crashes rarely.